-2. We will also collect and save information from your medical record, including things like age, sex, diagnosis, imaging studies and treatments received.
-We do not know for sure if information from your medical record will be used, but it might be used in research about brain, nerve, skull base, spinal tumors and procedures for treatment of epilepsy, developmental disorders and vascular malformations.
+2. We will also collect and save information from your child's medical record, including things like age, sex, diagnosis, imaging studies and treatments received.
+We do not know for sure if information from your child's medical record will be used, but it might be used in research about brain tumors, epilepsy, developmental disorders or vascular malformations.